R. J. S. Stevens: Biography

+Stevens was born at Little Bell Alley, just off Coleman Street in London, and was apprenticed to William Savage, Master of the Boys at St Paul's Cathedral until his voice broke in 1773.
+He took up various organ and technig jobs until his first official appointment, as organist of St Michael's Cornhill in May 1781.
+In 1786 he succeeded John Stanley as organist at Temple Church, and in 1796 succeeded John Jones as organist of Charterhouse.
+Many of these positions were held simultaneously.

-Stevens was born in London, where, in 1801, he was appointed Gresham Professor of Music.
+In 1801, he was appointed Gresham Professor of Music.
 In 1808 he received yet another appointment, as music master at Christ's Hospital.
 Besides being valuable in themselves, these appointments helped him to attract the wealthy pupils on whom his living substantially depended.

 In 1810 Stevens married Anna Jeffery, after a long courtship; in 1811 they had a son, Richard George, who entered Gray's Inn in 1834.
 He embarked on the life of a gentleman of leisure, made possible by a substantial bequest from one of his father’s friends in 1817.
-He died in Peckham near London.
+He died, aged 80, at his wife's old home at Peckham, and was buried in the cloisters at London Charterhouse.

 Stevens's chief claim to attention is as a composer of glees.
 He was not prolific, considering the length of his life; the bulk of his composing was done between 1780 and 1800.
 Stevens was more careful than many contemporaries in his choice of texts, and devoted special attention to Shakespeare.
 Of his 15 Shakespearean glees, composed between 1782 and 1807, five are among his best-known pieces: "Ye spotted snakes" (1782, rev. 1791), "Sigh no more, ladies" (1787), "Crabbed age and youth" (1790), "Blow, blow, thou winter wind" (1793) and "The cloud-cap't towers"(1795).